National Taiwan University of Arts

 National Taiwan University of Arts (NTUA; 國立臺灣藝術大學) is a university in Banqiao District, New Taipei City, Taiwan.
-It is the oldest and most prestigious art university in Taiwan.
+It is the oldest art university in Taiwan.

 History

 National Taiwan University of Arts (NTUA) was established as the National School of Arts on October 31, 1955.
 In 1960, the name was changed to the National Taiwan Academy of Arts, and then in August 1994 to the National Taiwan College of Arts.
 The university took on its present name on August 1, 2001.
 Education at NTUA emphasizes humanistic thinking, creative production, theoretical analysis and hands-on practice.
 In terms of scope, the university offers courses on the local and the international, the avant garde and the traditional, the creative and the commercial, and the theoretical and the practical.

 NTUA comprises five colleges which include the College of Fine Arts, the College of Design, the College of Communications, the College of Performing Arts, and the College of Humanities.
-In addition to day division undergraduate programs and graduate programs, there are also Extended Bachelor Degree Courses (evenings), two-year in-service BA programs, and in-service MA programs.
+In addition to day division undergraduate programs and graduate programs, there are also Extended bachelor's degree Courses (evenings), two-year in-service BA programs, and in-service MA programs.
 The university employs about 190 staff members, 165 full-time faculty members, and 771 part-time teachers.
 The university is home to about 5000 students.